kishanrajeev/AI-Shape-Detector/README.md

 ## Acknowledgments

 - The CIFAR-10 dataset was used for training and testing the model.
 - The model architecture includes convolutional layers for feature extraction and dense layers for classification.
+These layers are particularly effective for shape detection in images.

 ## Contact